 17. Moving to Another State

-According to the research done by Student Loan Planner the city you live in might make a difference when it comes to paying back your student loan, if you’re using the public service loan forgiveness program.
+According to the research done by Student Loan Planner, the city you live in might make a difference when it comes to paying back your student loans if you’re using the public service loan forgiveness program.

 7 Benefits of Paying off Your Nursing School Student Loans

 It’s worth mentioning paying off your nursing school debt matters.
 For starters, it’s going to:

 1. Reduce your Stress and Anxiety